 New Photographic Project for Men

-Using a large format camera, this series of images focuses on performative portraiture and still life to enact moments of contemporary British masculinity, a concept in perpetual flux as the rigid grip of more traditional dualisms of gender are released.
+Using a large format camera to focus on performative portraiture, self- portraiture and still life, I enact moments of British male identity, a concept in perpetual flux as the rigid grip of more traditional dualisms of gender are released.
 The slow process of making portraits with a view camera prolongs the sense of being observed through the extended time the sitter must be still before the lens.
-This is important as I intend to photograph and objectify men who traditionally take a dominant role in the photographic transaction.
-The objects that are photographed may be imbued with gendered connotations of power, status and temperament.
-The significance of the objects we surround ourselves with, once internalised, become the building blocks of identity and are used to buttress a continual gender imbalance.
+This is important as I intend to subjugate men, who would traditionally take a dominant role in the photographic transaction.

 I am fascinated by the interplay of potential meanings that takes place between male subjects and the objects they surround themselves with.
 The objects may be imbued with gendered connotations of power, status and temperament.
 I ask what happens when they are photographed apart.
 What is the significance of the objects we surround ourselves with?
 Once internalised, do our possessions become the building blocks of identity and are they used to buttress a continual gender imbalance?

 Rooted in my experience of addiction, and unwanted sexuality, my research has considered the effects of constant coercion from society to conform to a British male identity that has long been problematic.
 This continuing body of work is being made as I contend to understand the difficulty of representing complex issues with images.